SBC CHEVY 383 STROKER STAGE 2.0 CRATE MOTOR AFR HEADS, 503 hp BASE ENGINE

 You have a choice of single or dual plane intake.
 The single plane intake (1st pic below) should only be used on cars that are very lightweight and have good hood clearance.

-We now offer the single plane intake in powder coated black finish as a $49.00 upgrade.
+We now offer the single plane intake in aluminum with a black finish as a $49.00 upgrade.

 Dual Plane Intake shown below.
 This is a large runner dual plane intake.
 They make excellent mid range power.